crvernon/paige/README.md

     ```bash
     pip install ".[anthropic, dartmouth, ollama]"
     ```
-    **Note:** Support for models provided by Dartmouth requires Python 3.10 or higher.

 ### Configuring the LLMs
 You can configure a variety of LLMs, both remote and local, to choose from in the app.
 To do this, edit the file `config.toml` in the root of this repo.